-The new wastewater treatment plant will replace the existing plant at Takapūneke Reserve and the outfall discharging to Akaroa Harbour.
+The new wastewater treatment plant will replace the existing plant at Takapūneke Reserve and the outfall discharging treated water to Akaroa Harbour.

-All wastewater leaving the new plant will be treated to ensure it is safe to reuse to irrigate parks in Akaroa and to irrigate new areas of native trees and plants at Hammond Point and Robinsons Bay.
+All wastewater leaving the new plant will be treated to ensure it is safe to reuse, initially to irrigate parks in Akaroa and irrigate new areas of native trees and plants at Hammond Point and Robinsons Bay.

-In future it may be used for other non-potable activities in Akaroa, such as garden watering or toilet flushing.
+In future, it may be used for other non-potable activities in Akaroa, such as garden watering or toilet flushing.
+At present no central government regulations exist to allow us to make treated wastewater available for domestic non-potable use.

 Sign up to receive the latest news on the project